pathwaycom/llm-app/templates/question_answering_rag/README.md

 This folder contains several objects:
 - `app.py`, the application code using Pathway and written in Python;
 - `app.yaml`, the file containing configuration of the pipeline, like LLM models, sources or server address;
 - `requirements.txt`, the dependencies for the pipeline.
-It can be passed to `pip install -r ...` to install everything that is needed to launch the pipeline locally;
+It can be passed to `pip install -r requirements.txt` to install everything that is needed to launch the pipeline locally;
 - `Dockerfile`, the Docker configuration for running the pipeline in the container;
 - `.env`, a short environment variables configuration file where the OpenAI key must be stored;
 - `data/`, a folder with exemplary files that can be used for the test runs.
 - `ui/`, a simple ui written in Streamlit for asking questions.

 ## Pathway tooling
-- Prompts and helpers
+### Prompts and helpers

 Pathway allows you to define custom prompts in addition to the ones provided in [`pathway.xpacks.llm`](https://pathway.com/developers/user-guide/llm-xpack/overview).

 You can also use user-defined functions using the [`@pw.udf`](https://pathway.com/developers/api-docs/pathway#pathway.udf) decorator to define custom functions that will run on streaming data.

-- RAG
+### RAG

 Pathway provides all the tools to create a RAG application and query it: a [Pathway Document store](https://pathway.com/developers/api-docs/pathway-xpacks-llm/document_store#pathway.xpacks.llm.document_store.DocumentStore) and a web server (defined with the [REST connector](https://pathway.com/developers/api-docs/pathway-io/http#pathway.io.http.rest_connector)).
-They are defined in our demo in the main class `PathwayRAG` along with the different functions and schemas used by the RAG.

 For the sake of the demo, we kept the app simple, consisting of the main components you would find in a regular RAG application.
 It can be further enhanced with query writing methods, re-ranking layer and custom splitting steps.

 Don't hesitate to take a look at our [documentation](https://pathway.com/developers/user-guide/introduction/welcome) to learn how Pathway works.